EatMoreChicken/VirusTotalFileHashConversion/README.md

 - Add batch file reputation lookup

 ## Setup
-### imports.csv
+### Create "imports.csv"
-This CSV contains the file hashes to convert.
-The first row contains the header and all additional rows contain either the MD5 or SHA256 (or a mix) to use as a resource to lookup.
-Currently additional columns are not used.
+Create an empty CSV called `import.csv`.
+This CSV will contain all of the file hashes that need to be converted.
+In the first row and column, enter a name/header for the column, such as `File Hashes`.
+Below the header, populate the MD5, SHA256 or both hashes that need to be converted.

-### exports.csv
+### Create exports.csv
-This CSV will contain the resource, MD5, and SHA256 conversions after the program has ran successfully.
-This file is cleaned before every run.
+Create an empty CSV called `exports.csv`.
+No need to populate this file with anything, that will be done by the program.
+This CSV will contain the resource, MD5, and SHA256 conversions after the program have run successfully.
+This file is cleaned automatically before every run.

-### apikeys.csv
+### Create apikeys.csv
-This CSV contains is where your free or premium API key should be inserted.
-One API key per row and no column header.
-This program can use multiple API keys and automatically rotate them when performing conversations.
-The program will also automatically select the idle time between requests based on the number of API keys within the file.
-### main.py
-This is currently the home of all functions of the system.
-The program will be broken up eventually.
+Create an empty CSV called `apikeys.csv`.
+Do not enter a column name/header in this file, it is not needed.
+Populate the CSV with API keys from VirusTotal.
+This program needs at least 2 API keys to function properly Each API key is limited to 4 queries per minute.
+Adding an API key adds 4 available queries per minute.
+The program will automatically calculate the query speed.

 ## Running the program
   1. Populate the `imports.csv` with the MD5 and SHA256 files you would like to convert.
 Make sure that the column has a header, such as "Hashes".
-  2. Ensure that your API key(s) is populated in the 'apikeys.csv' file with no column header.
+  2. Ensure that your API keys are populated in the 'apikeys.csv' file with no column header.
+  3. Ensure that the empty file `exports.csv` has been created.
-  3. Run `main.py`
+  4. Run `main.py`